This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CoffeehouseBlend #CollectiveBias

 The folks at Folgers® have offered up a coupon for $1.00 off any Folgers® Coffee Product (excluding Instant), so you can try the Coffeehouse Blend for yourself.
 Grab it right here.

 How to Make Orange French Press Coffee

 To make the shake, you start by brewing up a cup of orange French press coffee.
 This might sound fancy, but it’s totally not.
 If you can lift and lower your hand, you can make orange French press coffee.
-Here’s a quick video, so you can see how easy this coffee is to make:
+There’s a quick video at the top of the page, so you can see how easy this coffee is to make.